Northern Cyprus halts flights from Turkey on coronavirus fears

 On August 29, Bloomberg reported that the rich were staying at home while the situation of the poor got poorer.

-On August 25, Lawrence Schembri, deputy governor of the Canadian central bank, warned that Canadians do not believe that official measures on inflation do not reflect the rising costs they face.
+On August 25, Lawrence Schembri, deputy governor of the Canadian central bank, warned that Canadians do not believe that official measures on inflation reflect the rising costs they face.

-When it comes to Turks, they’re unlikely to care about such problems, pointing out that it is not as if their country ever lost its place as among the most unjust countries in the world and that no-one believed in the official coronavirus data right from the beginning of the pandemic (which probably started substantially earlier than the health ministry says it did).
+When it comes to Turks, they’re unlikely to care about such problems, pointing out that it is not as if their country ever lost its place as among the most unjust countries in the world and that no-one believed in the official data even before the pandemic.

 Ankara is “burning”